1. Our approach to privacy

 2.6 The table at Annex 2 sets out the categories of personal information we collect about you automatically and how we use that information.
 The table also lists the legal basis which we rely on to process the personal information and information as to how we determine applicable retention periods.

 2.7 We may link or combine the personal information we collect and/or receive about you and the information we collect automatically.
-This allows us to provide you with a personalised experience regardless of how you interact with us.
+This allows us to provide you with a personalized experience regardless of how you interact with us.

-- Business partners, vendors, suppliers and subcontractors who perform services on our behalf (these companies are authorized to use your personal information only as necessary to provide these services to us);
+- Business partners, vendors, suppliers, and subcontractors who perform services on our behalf (these companies are authorized to use your personal information only as necessary to provide these services to us);

 - Analytics and search engine providers that assist us in the improvement and optimization of our Website;